kfrajtak/pet-clinic/SWA.md

    - can you figure out how this can be achieved?
    - how can I make one service wait for others to start?

-docker-compose umožňuje definovat pořadí, v jakém bude služby spouštět (resp. vzájemné závislosti definovaných služeb) pomocí ["depends on"](https://docs.docker.com/compose/compose-file/#depends_on) - u tohoto projektu to už v `docker-compose.yml` je nastaveno.
+docker-compose umožňuje definovat pořadí, v jakém bude služby spouštět (resp. vzájemné závislosti definovaných služeb) pomocí ["depends\_on"](https://docs.docker.com/compose/compose-file/#depends_on) - u tohoto projektu to už v `docker-compose.yml` je nastaveno.

 Čekání na dokončení spuštění konkrétní služby se v tomto projektu řeší pomocí nástroje [dockerize](https://github.com/jwilder/dockerize), opět už je to nakonfigurované.
 Obecně je to asi trochu složitější problém, protože "jak poznám, že je služba spuštěná?"
 Dockerize toto řeší tak, že zkouší vytvořit TCP spojení s cílovou adresou, a ve chvíli, kdy se to povede, tak službu považuje za připravenou.

  - the services are using an in-memory database; the data will be lost when the “network” is stopped
    - change whatever must be changed to stored data for each service in a separate database

 Upravil jsem `docker-compose.yml` a konfigurace jednotlivých služeb v [repozitáři s konfiguracemi](https://github.com/Silaedru/spring-petclinic-microservices-config).
+Též bylo potřeba trochu upravit SQL skripty, které vytvářejí schéma DB a vzorová data.

 ## Extra tasks
  - collect the logs (1 point) (and eventually the metrics, 2 points) transparently and store them in ElasticSearch

-TODO
+Nemám.

  - can you optimize the Dockerfile (docker/Dockerfile) so the image will be created only once?
 (2 points)